awsdocs/application-auto-scaling-user-guide/doc_source/what-is-application-auto-scaling.md

 To see the regional availability for any of the AWS services listed above, see the [Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.

-If you would like the Application Auto Scaling API actions to be specified using command line options, you also have option of using this user guide\.
+If you would like the Application Auto Scaling API actions to be specified using command line options, you also have the option of using this user guide\.
 To get started, complete the exercises in [Getting Started Using the AWS CLI](get-started-exercise.md)\.
 In this tutorial, we show you how to use the AWS Command Line Interface \(AWS CLI\) to programmatically access Application Auto Scaling\.
 However, if, at any time, you need information not included in this user guide, including examples of scaling policies that you can try, see the above service documentation\.

 ## Accessing Application Auto Scaling<a name="access"></a>